Aliz Team | 2022-04-19

-Transformation: The transformation stage typically happens when cloud services have been bedded in and the focus is now on embedding new services and completing the cloudification of services already running in Google Cloud.
+Transformation: The transformation stage typically happens when cloud services have been bedded in and the focus is now on embedding new services and completing the cloudification of services already running on Google Cloud Platform.
 This area commonly evolves around data science and ML initiatives to take your cloud journey to the next level.

 To assess your current cloud maturity, ask yourself these questions: